moonlighterx/newbie/04-your-first-webpage.md

 <em>Hello World</em>
 ```

+#### Output

+<em>Hello World</em>

+This code will emphasize the words Hello World using HTML tag syntax.

 Copy this code and paste it into your `index.html` file now open with Visual Studio Code.
 Save the file, then navigate over to it using your Finder or Windows Explorer, and open the file with Google Chrome.
-You should see Hello World in a fun italic font.
+You should see Hello World in a fun, italic font.

 I'm telling the browser I want to show `Hello World` on my new page, and wrap it inside a emphasis tag, indicated by an opening tag `<em>` and a closing tag `</em>`.
 Anything outside of the tag will not get the special emphasis styling.
 HTML is always indicated by angular brackets, so `<>` followed by `</>` is usually a HTML tag.
-Inside the angular brackets you also write what kind of tag you want to make, so for example:  `<b>Some content</b>`, means bold Some content.
+Inside the angular brackets you also write what kind of tag you want to make, so for example:  `<b>Some content</b>`, means bold **Some content**.

 ## More Examples: